nanoporetech/read_until_api/README.md

 Read Until
 ==========

-The Read Until API provides a mechanism for a client script to connect to a MinKNOW server.
-The server can be asked to push a raw data to the client script in real-time.
+The Read Until API provides a mechanism for an application to connect to a MinKNOW server to obtain read data in real-time.
 The data can be analysed in the way most fit for purpose, and a return call can be made to the server to unblock the read in progress.

 Installation
 ------------